Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 make generate
 make test_unit

-# Step3.3: Under flyteplugins folder, before building the Single binary, You should run:
+# Step3.3: In the flyteplugins folder, before building the single binary, you should run:
 go mod edit -replace github.com/flyteorg/flyteidl=/home/ubuntu/flyteidl #replace with your own local path to flyteidl

-# Step3.4: Under flytepropeller folder, before building the Single binary, You should run:
+# Step3.4: In the flytepropeller folder, before building the single binary, you should run:
 go mod edit -replace github.com/flyteorg/flyteidl=/home/ubuntu/flyteidl #replace with your own local path to flyteidl go mod edit -replace github.com/flyteorg/flyteplugins=/home/ubuntu/flyteplugins # replace with your own local path to flyteplugins make lint make generate make test_unit

-# Step4: Now, We can build the Single binary, Under Flyte folder, Run `go mod edit -replace`.
-This will replace with you own code.
+# Step4: Now, you can build the single binary.
+In the Flyte folder, run `go mod edit -replace`.
+This will replace the code with your own.
 go mod edit -replace github.com/flyteorg/flyteadmin=/home/ubuntu/flyteadmin #replace with your own local path to flyteadmin go mod edit -replace github.com/flyteorg/flytepropeller=/home/ubuntu/flytepropeller #replace with your own local path to flytepropeller go mod edit -replace github.com/flyteorg/flyteidl=/home/ubuntu/flyteidl #replace with your own local path to flyteidl go mod edit -replace github.com/flyteorg/flyteplugins=/home/ubuntu/flyteplugins # replace with your own local path to flyteplugins

-# Step5: Rebuild and rerun the Single binary based on your own code.
+# Step5: Rebuild and rerun the single binary based on your own code.
 go mod tidy
 sudo make compile
 flyte start --config flyte_local.yaml